 Fatigue is a natural consequence of hard work and exercise.
-If you overstep your energetic boundaries while running, your body makes energy anaerobically, or without oxygen.
+If you're tired after running, there's a good chance you overstepped your energetic boundaries while running — which causes your body to make energy anaerobically, or without oxygen.
 This process often occurs due to overtraining and inadequate nutrition.
-Rest, proper diet and the right training can improve your endurance.
-If your fatigue is extreme -- to the point of sleep or immobility -- your condition may be more serious, so consult your physician about your symptoms.
+Rest, proper diet and the right training can improve your endurance and help reduce fatigue after running.

 Oxygen allows for the breakdown of glucose, or sugar, to make carbon dioxide, water and energy.
-This process is ideal for running long distance, as aerobic metabolism allows your muscles to work for long periods of time without fatigue.
+This process is ideal for running long distances, as aerobic metabolism allows your muscles to work for long periods of time without fatigue.

 Concentrations of hydrogen and potassium ions rise as do levels of inorganic phosphate and adenosine diphosphate, both of which break down ATP.
-As a result, ATP production falls and calcium release -- which is necessary for muscle contraction — is inhibited.
+As a result, ATP production falls and calcium release — which is necessary for muscle contraction — is inhibited.

-Diet and Nutrition
+Importance of Diet and Nutrition